-Parents, we have to talk with our kids about their bodies and about sex.
+Parents, we have to talk with our kids about Biblical sexuality, and here’s why.

 If we don’t, someone else will.
 And it’s not like it was when we were kids when the internet didn’t exist.

-Why We Need to Talk with our Kids about their Bodies and Sexuality
+Why We Need to Talk with our Kids about Biblical Sexuality:

 - Anyone can give the nuts and bolts of how our bodies work, but with the overwhelming sexual temptation and pornography and sexual addiction running rampant, kids need to have a safe space to learn and talk about their questions with someone who cares for them.